bml-research/data_analysis_bml/excel/excel_13_data_visualization_solutions.md

 ![figure](./files_13_data_visualization_solutions/exercise10/fig02.png)

 Puromycin acts as an activator.
+The measured values of the treated condition are higher than those of the untreated condition.

 ### Exercise 11

 Data can be cleaned in various ways.
-You can use (for instance) the text-to-columns feature to split on a space.
+You can use (for instance) the `Text to Columns` feature to split on a space.
 But there are other strategies as well (like the `RIGHT` or `LEFT` formula).

 See the Excel file [here](./files_13_data_visualization_solutions/exercise11/exercise11.xlsx) for the solution.